NilCoalescing/djangochannelsrestframework/docs/examples/model_observer.rst

         console.log(e)
     }

-In the IPython shell we will create some comments for differnt users and in the browser console we will se the log.
+In the IPython shell we will create some comments for different users and in the browser console we will see the log.

 .. warning::
     At this point we should have some users in our database, otherwise create them